-Historically, the middle James River supported healthy populations of Redbreast Sunfish, Bluegill, and Rock Bass.
-However, the population is now dominated by Bluegill with sparse numbers of Redbreast Sunfish, Redear Sunfish, and Rock Bass present as well.
-A total of 228 sunfish were collected during fall 2020 sampling efforts with Bluegill representing almost 70% of total sunfish catch.
-While sunfish in the middle river are not as plentiful as the upper river, and have declined noticeably in recent years, fair numbers of fish in the 5-7 inch range should provide anglers some action on light tackle.
+Historically, the middle James River supported healthy populations of redbreast sunfish, bluegill, and rock bass.
+However, the population is now dominated by bluegill with sparse numbers of redbreast sunfish, redear sunfish, and rock bass present as well.
+A total of 365 sunfish were collected during fall 2021 sampling efforts with bluegill representing almost 73% of total sunfish catch.
+While sunfish in the middle river are not as plentiful as the upper river, and have declined noticeably in recent years, fair numbers of fish in the 5-6 inch range provide anglers some action on light tackle.
 For best success with sunfish target shoreline debris and current eddies with night crawlers, crickets, beetlespins, grubs, or fly tackle.
 Take note of spawning beds in slack water areas during the summer months for improved success.

-Numbers and sizes of Redbreast Sunfish, Redear Sunfish, Rock Bass, and Bluegill collected from the Middle James River in fall 2020.
+Numbers and sizes of all sunfish species (bluegill, redbreast sunfish, redear sunfish, and rock bass) collected from the Middle James River in fall 2021.